uhlerlab/MORPH/README.md

 ## Experiments

+After
-After pre-processing the single-cell dataset (see example in `demo/data_tutorial.ipynb`) and the gene embedding dictionaries that incorporate prior biological knowledge (see example in `demo/gene_embedding_tutorial.ipynb`), you can specify the path and hyperparameters in `run.sh` and run MORPH and automatically evaluate the results upon completion:
+1. pre-processing the single-cell dataset (see example in `demo/data_tutorial.ipynb`),
+2. specifying the train-test split (see example in `demo/split_tutorial.ipynb`),
+3. generating the gene embedding dictionaries that incorporate prior biological knowledge (see example in `demo/gene_embedding_tutorial.ipynb`),

+you can specify the hyperparameters in `run.sh` and run MORPH and automatically evaluate the results upon completion:
 ```
 ./run.sh
 ```